PEXANE2/azure-docs.tr-tr/articles/storage/common/storage-advanced-threat-protection.md

 ## <a name="set-up-advanced-threat-protection"></a>Gelişmiş tehdit koruması ayarlama

-Gelişmiş tehdit koruması, depolama hesabınız için varsayılan olarak etkinleştirilmiştir.
 Gelişmiş tehdit korumasını aşağıdaki bölümlerde açıklanan çeşitli yollarla yapılandırabilirsiniz.

 ### <a name="portaltabazure-portal"></a>[Portal](#tab/azure-portal)